Six companies eyeing Alcoa's Italy plant

-MILAN Three more potential buyers have emerged for an Italian plant being closed by U.S. aluminum maker Alcoa (AA.N), bringing the total number to six and raising hopes of a rescue deal that could save more than 500 jobs.
+ROME Two more potential buyers have emerged for an Italian plant being closed by U.S. aluminium maker Alcoa (AA.N), a source said on Thursday, bringing the total number of suitors to six and raising hopes of a rescue deal that could save more than 500 jobs.

 Alcoa has decided to shut its smelter in Sardinia, an island blighted by high unemployment and slow economic growth, blaming high power prices for undermining its competitiveness.